Rysth/ES6-Awesome-Books/README.md

 # 📖 ES6 Awesome Books App <a name="about-project"></a>

-ES6 Awesome Books App is a book management application where users can store and organize book information.
+A **Books Application** that allows users to add, and remove their favorite books by presenting them in a list in a modern interface.
 Built with HTML, CSS, and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>